A second view on the X-ray polarization of NGC 4151 with IXPE: Data analysis

-To perform the spectral analysis of NGC~4151, we use \textsc{xspec} version 12.13.0 \citep{Arnaud1996}, considering the 0.5 -- 10.0 keV XMM-{\it Newton} and 4.0 -- 79.0 keV {\it NuSTAR} spectra simultaneously.
-The source is detected in an average flux state, with $F_{\rm{0.5-10 \; keV}} = 1.07 (1.33) \times$ 10$^{-10}$ erg s$^{-1}$ cm$^{-2}$ for X1+N1 (X2+N2), lower than the first campaign ($F_{\rm{0.5-10 \; keV}} = 1.73 \times$ 10$^{-10}$ erg s$^{-1}$ cm$^{-2}$).
-We show in Fig.~\ref{fig:1} the XMM and \nustar\ spectra of the first and second observational campaigns.
+To perform the spectral analysis of NGC~4151, we used \textsc{xspec} version 12.13.0 \citep{Arnaud1996}, considering the 0.5 -- 10.0 keV {\it XMM-Newton} and 4.0 -- 79.0 keV \nustar\ spectra simultaneously.
+We show in Fig.~\ref{fig:1} the \xmm\ and \nustar\ spectra of the first and second observational campaigns.
 The spectra appear consistent below 1 keV and exhibit a similar spectral shape at high energies.
 Most of the spectral variability is concentrated between 2.0 and 6.0 keV, suggesting variability in obscuration.
-Hence, given the complexity of modeling the X-ray spectrum of NGC~4151 \citep[e.g.,][]{weaver94,zdziarski96,yang01,derosa07,kraemer08,lubinski10,gianolli23}, we adopt the same model used in \citetalias{gianolli23}: \code{(tbabs)*(CLOUDY + zgauss + PC*PC*WA*({BORUS} 1 + {BORUS} 2 + nthcomp))}. \texttt{tbabs} models the Galactic absorption, a thermally Comptonized continuum \citep[\texttt{nthcomp};][]{zdziarski96,zycki99} represents the primary X-ray emission, and \textsc{\texttt{BORUS}} \citep{balokovic18,balokovic19} is used for modeling the reflection component.
-Following \citetalias{gianolli23} approach, we separate the reflection component (i.e., the emission reprocessed by a torus) from the fluorescent lines by using specific \texttt{BORUS} tables.
-Soft X-ray emission is accounted for by incorporating a photoionized plasma emission component generated with CLOUDY \citep{ferland98,Bianchi2010a} and the residuals around the \ion{O}{vii} emission line triplet are mitigated using a Gaussian line.
-The different layers of absorption \citep[e.g.,][]{keck15, gianolli23} are modeled by two neutral partial-coverers (PC, \texttt{zpcfabs}), along with a warm absorber (WA, modeled with \texttt{zxipcf} and covering factor fixed to 1).
-The applied multiplicative constants (which accommodate cross-calibration uncertainties between FPM modules and EPIC pn, and marginal flux variability of the source as the observations are not strictly simultaneous) are of the order of 1.20.
+Hence, given the complexity of modeling the X-ray spectrum of NGC~4151 \citep[e.g.,][]{weaver94,zdziarski96,yang01,derosa07,kraemer08,lubinski10,gianolli23}, we adopted the same model used in \citetalias{gianolli23}: \code{(tbabs)*(CLOUDY + zgauss + PC*PC*WA*({BORUS} 1 + {BORUS} 2 + nthcomp))}.
+We note that \texttt{tbabs} models the Galactic absorption, a thermally Comptonized continuum \citep[\texttt{nthcomp};][]{zdziarski96,zycki99} represents the primary X-ray emission, and \textsc{\texttt{BORUS}} \citep{balokovic18,balokovic19} is used for modeling the reflection component.
+Following the approach of \citetalias{gianolli23}, we separated the reflection component (i.e., the emission reprocessed by a torus) from the fluorescent lines by using specific \texttt{BORUS} tables.
+Soft X-ray emission was accounted for by incorporating a photoionized plasma emission component generated with \texttt{CLOUDY} \citep{ferland98,Bianchi2010a}, and the residuals around the \ion{O}{vii} emission line triplet were mitigated using a Gaussian line.
+The different layers of absorption \citep[e.g.,][]{keck15, gianolli23} were modeled by two neutral partial-coverers (PCs; \texttt{zpcfabs}) along with a warm absorber (WA; modeled with \texttt{zxipcf} and covering a factor fixed to one).
+The applied multiplicative constants (which accommodate cross-calibration uncertainties between FPM modules and EPIC-pn as well as marginal flux variability of the source, as the observations are not strictly simultaneous) are of the order of 1.20.
+The source was detected in an average flux state, with $F_{\rm{0.5-10 \; keV}} = 1.07 (1.33) \times$ 10$^{-10}$ erg s$^{-1}$ cm$^{-2}$ for X1+N1 (X2+N2), which is lower than the first campaign ($F_{\rm{0.5-10 \; keV}} = 1.73 \times$ 10$^{-10}$ erg s$^{-1}$ cm$^{-2}$).